Regular Worship Times:

 (Outdoors in the church garden)

-In the church for all services there is a creche facility provided at the front of the church.
-Here, parents and children can sit and share books, use the drawing and colouring equipment or engage with the toys.
+There is a children’s corner provided at the front of the church during all services.
+Here, parents and children can sit and share books, use the drawing and colouring equipment or play with the toys.
 Alternatively, these items can be taken back to be used at the pews.
-Please ask a churchwarden, usher or priest if you have queries or need help accessing this facility.

 During the school term times St Andrew’s has a Junior Church on most Sundays.